DilyanaM/star-wars-gql-node-ts-server/README.md

-# star-wars-gql-node-ts-server
-Star Wars characters GraphQL with Node and TypeScript Server
+# Star Wars characters GraphQL with Node and TypeScript Server

 ## Run the following to start the server
 ```